 Vaccine reactions in horses

-Most horse owners and many veterinarians believe that vaccine reactions occur within 48 hours after the vaccine is given.
+Its that time of year when lots of farms do a full round of vaccinations and deworming as they are getting ready for the spring weather and the summer shows.
+Most think vaccine reactions occur within 48 hours after the vaccine is given.
 In actuality, many reactions occur between 10-60 days after vaccination.
 As a result, some reactions go completely unnoticed or are not linked to the administration of the vaccine, so these symptoms often go unreported.

 Vaccination reactions include: